 1. The universe has a complex design

-Yes, the universe shows many examples of complexity and, indeed, may look designed to the naive, but no evidence for a designer of a universe has ever appeared.
-The only intellegent designers we know of come in the form of earthly based DNA life-forms.
+Yes, the universe shows many examples of complexity and, indeed, may come from unconscious, non-intelliegent, mindless designs, but no evidence for a Designer of a universe has ever appeared.
+The only intelligent designers we know of come in the form of earthly based DNA life-forms, mainly humans.

 2. Things that have a complex design, have and intelligent designer

 A non-sequitur (it does not follow).
+Complex DNA based life forms come from blind natural selection, without the need for conscious designers.
 Designs do not require a monogenetic single designer even for human design.
 Designs usually come about from many designers.
 A Boeing 747, for example, required many designers.
 In fact no one single person could have had all the knowledge required to design its entirety.
 Even inventions usually thought of as designed by one person (light bulb by Edison, the telephone by Bell, etc.) derive from the knowledge accumulated by many persons and many disciplines.
 Edison, for example, could not have invented the light bulb without prior knowledge of electricity brought about by scientists before him.
 I defy anyone to give an example of any physical invention created solely by a single inventor without annexing prior knowledge from others.

 Taking the analogy to its extreme, everything in the universe could have come from pantheistic designers, trillions of them, where each designer (god) would consist of the dumbest possible entity needing only "knowledge" of one or two things (to react or not to react).
 Each designer here would consist of a subatomic particle.
 Thus we could have an entire universe built from many unintelligent gods.
 This would also explain their silence, and agrees perfectly with the science of physics.